joelparkerhenderson/demo-rust-axum/README.md

 ### Why learn axum now?

-* axum is combines the speed and security of Rust with the power of battle-tested libraries for middleware, asynchronous programming, and HTTP.
+* axum combines the speed and security of Rust with the power of battle-tested libraries for middleware, asynchronous programming, and HTTP.

 * axum is primed to reach developers who are currently using